plopcas/blog/content/post/managing-low-performers.md

 #### Set new goals

-If the old goals where misaligned, it's time to review them.
+If the old goals were misaligned, it's time to review them.
 Clarify grey areas and find new goals that are focused on recovering and getting back on track.
 Reassign some of the old but still important goals to someone else if possible.
 That way you'll create some space for them to focus on their improvement.
 Make sure you explain why you are doing it, or they might feel you lost your trust in them.

 Sometimes all they need is to relieve some stress, hit some wins, regain their confidence, and they are back in business.